Towards Robust Representation of Limit Orders Books for Deep Learning Models: Risks of Representations under Adversarial Perturbations

-Adversarial perturbations are common and inevitable in most real-world systems, which can happen in any component of the data processing chain.
-Perturbations can be very subtle but still significantly harmful to delicate systems.
-If such systems are built without considering risks under possible perturbations during the model design and development stage, it would lead to instability and vulnerability after deployment when facing real-world conditions.

-In the financial domain, it is always important to ensure that the potential risks are noticed and controlled to ensure the systematic reliability.
-One way to examine this is by designing hypothetical conditions which might not have been seen before but can possibly happen in the future.
+Adversarial perturbations are common and inevitable in most real-world systems.
+These can happen in any component of the data processing chain.
+Perturbations can be very subtle but still significantly harmful to sophisticated machine learning systems.
+If such systems are built with high complexity but without considering risks under possible perturbations during the model design and development phase, it would lead to instability and vulnerability in the post-deployment phases when facing real-world conditions.
+In the financial domain, it is important to ensure that the potential risks are acknowledged and controlled before model deployment to ensure systematic reliability.
+One way to examine this is by designing hypothetical conditions which might not have occurred before but can possibly happen in the future.
 Especially, when we have a relatively good understanding of the drawbacks of a certain system based on its design, we can develop scenarios with \emph{adversarial perturbations} to better identify risks.
-Unlike adversarial samples, which are targeted specifically on individual samples, adversarial perturbations are considered as a general condition that can be applied to all inputs in the same manner.
+Unlike adversarial samples, which are targeted specifically on individual samples, we refer adversarial perturbations to more general conditions that can be applied to all inputs in the same manner. \\

-We present the perturbations by assuming that the data is perturbed by small size orders at empty price levels beyond the best ask/bid prices.
-This perturbation ensures no change is made to the mid-price before and after perturbation to make sure the prediction labels are not affected.
+In this paper, we propose an adversarial perturbation scheme, which is possibly caused by valid market operations - limit order placement in the market.
+This perturbation scheme assumes that the limit order book is perturbed by orders of small sizes at empty price levels beyond the best ask/bid prices.
+This hypothesised situation ensures no change is made to the mid-price before and after the perturbation to make sure the prediction labels are not affected.
 In some LOB data for equities, the price difference between adjacent price levels is sometimes larger than the tick size (the minimum price increment change allowed).
-This is especially prevalent in small-tick stocks and can result in the entire LOB shifting even if a small order of the minimum allowable size is placed at a price in between the existing price levels.
+This is especially prevalent in small-tick stocks and can result in the entire LOB shifting even if a small order of the minimum allowable size is placed at a price in between the existing price levels. \\